How to Benchmark Custom LLM Prompts (April 2026): Professional Prompt Ops

 The Workflow:

-- Generator: Your app (running a cheaper model like Llama 3) generates an answer.
+- Generator: Your production app (running a model like DeepSeek R1) generates an answer.

-- Judge: A smarter model (running GPT-5.1 or Claude Opus) reads the generated answer and the Ground Truth.
+- Judge: A frontier model (running Claude 4.6 Opus or GPT-5.4) reads the generated answer and the Ground Truth.

 - Score: The Judge assigns a score (1-5) based on specific criteria (accuracy, tone, brevity).